learn-co-curriculum/phase-0-git-basics-lab/README.md

 Sometimes the code on your remote gets ahead of your local code.
 This could be because you're collaborating with other.
 It can also occur when you change it directly on Github.
 Let's try this.

-Let's say you liked your READme, but you noticed a minor typo.
-Let's fix it directly on Github by clicking the READme.md file.
+Let's say you liked your README, but you noticed a minor typo.
+Let's fix it directly on Github by clicking the README.md file.

 1. At the top of the file, you'll notice a pencil icon.
 Clicking this will allow us to edit the file.
-2. Make some changes to the READme
+2. Make some changes to the README
 3. Commit them by clicking the "Commit changes" button at the bottom of the page.

 Perfect!
 The only problem is, now our code on our machine (our local repo) is out of sync with the remote repo.
 To remedy this, we must pull down the code to our local repo.
 No surprises here.
 To do this we run: